dtolnay/rust-quiz/questions/001-macro-count-statements.md

 3. `{return} || true`

     This one is two statements!
-A block-statement `{return}` followed by an closure expression `|| true`.
+A block-statement `{return}` followed by a closure expression `|| true`.

     The Rust grammar distinguishes between expressions that require a semicolon